Blair Herter: Career

 Herter worked for MTV, appearing on seasons of Road Rules and Real World/Road Rules Challenge series, as well as G-Hole.
 In 2007 he joined the G4 Network as a producer and recurring substitute host for Attack of the Show! (and its "The Feed" segment) and X-Play.
-He was the co-host of season 1 of American Ninja Warrior with Alison Haislip.
+He co-hosted the inaugural season of American Ninja Warrior with Alison Haislip.
 During the 2013 Electronic Entertainment Expo, Blair co-anchored Microsoft's nightly Xbox @ E3 Live streaming event coverage on Xbox Live with former G4 personalities Morgan Webb and Kevin Pereira.
 Herter joined Midnight Oil Agency as an executive director for business development and in 2019 joined the marketing group Advncr as chief brand officer and senior vice president of partnerships.

 In 2020, he returned to G4 as vice president of content partnerships and brand development for Comcast Spectacor, the division overseeing the relaunch.

 In 2022, Herter left G4 and moved to the Netherlands to take an executive position with Team Liquid.